 Manual wheelchairs (standard and wide) and wheeled walkers are available free of charge on a first-come, first-served basis at the coat check in the Concourse Lobby of the Museum.
 Wheelchairs are provided solely for use in the Museum.

 Note: You may reserve a wheelchair if you already have purchased tickets to participate in one of the 9/11 Memorial Museum guided tours.
-To reserve, please contact (212) 312-8803 or email@example.com to place a request.
+To reserve, please contact (646) 583-3419 (voice or VP) or firstname.lastname@example.org to place a request.

 Sensory bags are available to borrow from the Information Desk.